6 Common Air Conditioner Smells Explained and How to Repair the Problem

 How to Fix It

-Examine your filter first.
-If you haven’t replaced it within the last three months and can’t see light through it, we recommend replacing it.
-If that doesn’t resolve the smell, reach Miller Climate Control LLC at 512-937-2001.
+Inspect your filter first.
+If you haven’t put in a new one within the last three months and can’t see light through it, it’s time to replace it.
+If that doesn’t solve the problem, call Miller Climate Control LLC at 512-937-2001.

 5. Air Conditioner Smells Like Burning Plastic